RattletraPM/Snickerstream/README.md

 ENTER: Go back to the connection window

+SPACEBAR: Pop up the other screen (can only be done in fullscreen modes)

 ## How to compile
-You need AutoIt v3.3.14.2 or later to compile Snickerstream.
+You need AutoIt v3.3.14.4 or later to compile Snickerstream.

 After you've downloaded and installed AutoIt, clone this repo to your hard drive and use Aut2Exe to compile Snickerstream.au3 to an EXE file or open it in SciTE to run the script without compiling.